-More businesses are sending female travellers around the world yet we know that more than 80% of female travellers are very nervous about what they may face when travelling.
+More businesses are sending women around the world to work yet we know that more than 80% of female employees are very nervous about what they may face in foreign locations.
 It is imperative to provide access to destination-specific advise based on their risk profile and offer 24/7 assistance should anything go wrong while working.

 Dr Mark Parrish

 This is not short term – it takes a number of years to put these programmes in place, to measure them and to show benefits.
 Many employers recognise that they need to work in tandem with their public healthcare systems.
 That will bring the most benefit to them and their employees.

 When we travel for work, the lines become a bit blurred between where work starts and stops.
 Because we don't have the regular structure and continuity, we start to see an increase in burnout and stress.